 Don’t forget to venture into your home’s dumping grounds, too.
 Check out what’s lurking in the attic, basement, garage and shed.
 If you forgot you had something, that’s generally a good sign it needs to go.

-When you get tired of purging, remind yourself the more you get rid of this year, the less you’ll have to clean next year.
+When you get tired of purging, remind yourself that the more you get rid of this year, the less you’ll have to clean next year.

-Step Two: Separate the wheat from the chaff
+Step two: Separate the wheat from the chaff

 Now that you’ve been through every room in the house, you probably have a huge mound of unwanted items just waiting to be turned into cold, hard cash.